Have you ever tried to pitch any product or service without knowing the lead’s needs and wants?

 - Live Assessment: Live needs assessment can be done by meeting prospects physically.
 In addition, salespeople also get on a live discovery call to know more about their needs and wants.

-Most salespeople first use an online form or online questionnaires to get a basic overview of their client’s needs.
+Most salespeople first use an online form or online questionnaire to get a basic overview of their client’s needs.
 Then, they get on a live discovery call or meet the people to learn more about their needs and wants.
 So, these are tools you will require to assess prospects’ needs.
-Read the following section to know the steps to conduct a needs assessment.

 Suppose you are running an offline business and have a vast email list of your prospects.
 If yes, then you can build online questionnaires and send them over.
 They will answer the questions, and you will get their answers in your questionnaire tool’s backend.